Repair and maintain car door weather stripping

 Apply adhesive to the back of the weather strip and the channel.

 Prevent door sticking with silicone spray.
-Move in close to cut down on overspray.
+Move in close to cut down on overspray and create a better seal.

-During the winter, water can freeze around the door’s weather strip, locking you out of your car.
-If you pull hard to break the ice, the weather strip can tear right off the door.
-Here’s how to fix the weather strip and prevent it from tearing again.
+During the winter, water can freeze around the door’s rubber weather strip, locking you out of your car.
+If you pull hard to break the ice, the weather stripping can tear right off the car door.
+Here’s how to fix the car weather stripping and prevent it from tearing again.

 Required Materials for this Project